sijnstra/agon-projects/OSboot/README.md

 ![TRS-OS screenshot 4](DSCX0031_sm.jpg)

 # What hardware is it equivalent to?
 At the moment it is a fairly standard TRS-80 Model 4 without Model 3 mode.
 It has 2 virtual floppy drives, with the default being 2 x 180k disks - i.e. they are 40 track, single sided, double density.
 As communication is over the serial port internally, this means there is no hires and no lo-res graphics.

+As the Agon runs on an eZ80 at 18.432MHz, and the eZ80 supports instruction pipelining, it is equivalent to around 3x the speed of a regular z80.
+This makes it equivalent to around a 54MHz model 4.

 If you use the terminal updates above, this enables features like clear screen and reverse character text to work.